asagi4/comfyui-prompt-control/README.md

 ### Is it stable now?

-Unless I run into bugs or significant annoyances that require changing the interface, probably.
+Unless I run into bugs or significant annoyances that require changing the interface, it probably won't change too much, but until I tag 2.0, everything can change.

 ### Everything broke, where are the old nodes?